ianmcook/vercel-adbc-gateway-demo/README.md

 `bigquery://`) selects the driver, and the latest version is downloaded on demand on first use.
 No driver is bundled or hardcoded.

+> [!NOTE]
+> Vercel Functions are not really the ideal architecture for this.
+The
+> ephemeral filesystem, per-request driver downloads, cold starts, and
+> execution time limits all work against a long-lived database gateway, and a
+> persistent server would handle it more naturally.
+This project exists to
+> demonstrate that running ADBC drivers on Vercel Functions is nonetheless
+> possible — not to recommend it as a production pattern.

 ## `/api/query`

 `POST` a JSON body and get back an Arrow IPC stream